fexadom/multimodalselfie4/synchronization-software/README.md

 It uses the following scripts:
 * scripts/do_ffmpeg.sh: starts recording video and audio with ffmpeg.
 It uses a 800x600 video resolution.
-* scripts/start-stop-m210.sh: starts/stops the smart pen daemon.
+* scripts/controller.sh: starts/stops the smart pen recording.

 This project should be installed in the following directory on the device:
 * /opt/recording

 ## Data
-When recording it produces the following files in the data directory:
+When recording it produces in the data directory a folder[timestamp] with de following files:
-* notas[timestamp].txt: xy data from the smart pen
+* notas[int].txt: xy data from the smart pen
-* output[timestamp].mkv: video/audio file from ffmpeg
+* output.mkv: video/audio file from ffmpeg

 ## Logs
 Logs are maintened in the logs directory:
 * node-red.log: Registers start/stop events and watchdog restart events
 * ffmpeg.log: stderr output of the ffmpeg process
+* Equil.err: Register start/stop events of the jsvc
+* Equil.out: Register outputs events of the jsvc

 ## Node-red
 Node-red code is in the node-red directory: